Abduhus/ValeyPreview/RAILWAY_DEPLOYMENT.md

 This command will:
 1. Use the NIXPACKS builder (as specified in railway.json)
-2. Execute `bash start.sh` as the start command
+2. Execute `npm run start` as the start command (configured in railway.json)
 3. Automatically detect and expose the port
-4. Run health checks on the `/` endpoint
+4. Run health checks on the `/health` endpoint

 ## How It Works